Card Sharks

 Card Sharks is an American television game show.
 It was created by Chester Feldman for Mark Goodson-Bill Todman Productions.
-The game features two contestants who attempt to predict the outcome of survey questions to gain control of a row of oversized playing cards, then determine whether the next card drawn is higher or lower.
+Contestants attempt to predict the outcome of survey questions to gain control of a row of oversized playing cards, then determine whether the next card drawn is higher or lower.
 The title Card Sharks is a play on the term "card sharp", a person skilled at card games.

-The concept has been made into a series four separate times since its debut in 1978, and also appeared as part of CBS's Gameshow Marathon.
+The concept has been made into a series four separate times since its debut in 1978, and it also appeared as part of CBS's Gameshow Marathon.
 The show originally ran on NBC from 1978 to 1981 with Jim Perry hosting.
 The show returned and ran from 1986 to 1989 on CBS with Bob Eubanks as host, accompanied by a syndication production with Bill Rafferty.
 Gene Wood was the announcer in both the 1970s and 1980s.
 Another syndicated production aired in 2001 with Pat Bullard as host and Gary Kroeger as announcer.
 A revival hosted by Joel McHale aired on ABC from June 2019 to July 2021.
 Each production has featured various assistants to handle the playing cards.

-Reruns of the show aired on Game Show Network from the channel's start in 1994 until 2018.
-Reruns aired on Buzzr from 2015 to 2023.
+Reruns of the older versions currently air on Buzzr.

 Gameplay

 Two contestants are assigned separate oversized decks of 52 playing cards, which the contestants themselves cut before each game (offscreen prior to 2019), and are dealt the first several cards for their row.
-The champion (or champion-designate if there were two new contestants) played the red cards on top while the challenger played the blue cards on the bottom.
+The champion (or champion-designate if there were two new contestants) played the red cards on top, while the challenger played the blue cards on the bottom.
 Each contestant's row of cards had a bracket atop it with their name on it, which was used to mark their "base cards".
-The goal is to complete a row of cards by correctly predicting whether the next is higher or lower in value, similarly to Acey Deucey.
+The goal is to complete a row of cards by correctly predicting whether the next is higher or lower in value, similarly to acey deucey.